Controversial Indonesian defense minister wins presidential election - ExBulletin

 This means that all cases before the court would be decided by eight judges instead of the nine members.

-The Subiantos campaign highlighted the Widodo administration's progress in reducing poverty and pledged to continue the modernization agenda that has brought rapid growth and propelled Indonesia into the ranks of middle-income countries.
+The Subiantos campaign highlighted the Widodo administration's progress in reduce poverty and pledged to continue the modernization agenda that has driven rapid growth and propelled Indonesia into the ranks of middle-income countries.

 But Subianto has presented few other concrete plans for his presidency, leaving observers uncertain about what his election will mean for the country's growth and its still-maturing democracy.